 You can avoid dehydration by continuing to drink fluids and trying to eat as normally as possible.
 Eating bland foods such as bananas, rice, apple sauce and dry toast is sometimes easier, and these are easily digested and less likely to irritate the sensitive gastrointestinal system.

-There are many causes of stomach flu (gastroenteritis), including bacteria such as E coli, Shigella and Salmonella.
-Viruses can also cause stomach flu and are responsible for 30% to 40% of gastroenteritis cases in children.
-Common stomach flu viruses include norovirus or Norwalk virus, adenovirus, rotavirus, calicivirus and astrovirus.
+There are many causes of gastroenteritis, including bacteria such as E coli, Shigella and Salmonella.
+Viruses can also cause gastroenteritis and are responsible for 30% to 40% of gastroenteritis cases in children.
+Common gastroenteritis viruses include norovirus or Norwalk virus, adenovirus, rotavirus, calicivirus and astrovirus.
 Stomach viruses are notorious for spreading rapidly because of poor hand washing.

 While not as common, parasites such as giardia and cryptosporidium can cause severe diarrhoea and dehydration.
 Water-borne parasites are common in underdeveloped parts of the world that have unsanitary water supplies.
 It is recommended that travellers drink only bottled water to avoid water-borne parasites - a potential cause of gastroenteritis.

 A lack of good hygiene can result in gastroenteritis.
-For instance improper hand washing after going to the toilet or after changing a baby's nappy can spread the infectious bug from person to person.
-Many doctors call stomach flu "a family affair" because it is so highly contagious and usually goes through all members of a family.
+For instance poor hand washing after going to the toilet or after changing a baby's nappy can spread the infectious bug from person to person.
+Many doctors call gastroenteritis 'a family affair' because it is so highly contagious and usually goes through all members of a family.

-When should you seek medical advice for gastroenteritis (stomach flu)?
+When should you seek medical advice for gastroenteritis?